k2view-academy/K2View-Academy/articles/AI_fusion/03_evaluation/02_capabilities_overview.md

 # Capabilities Overview

-This article covers what the Evaluation Framework can do.

 ## Test Creation

-* **Easily create tests using a chat experience** - Creating a test feels like having a conversation - you interact with the agent through a chat interface similar your customers use, and save the result as a test case.
+* **Create tests through a chat experience** - Creating a test feels like having a conversation - you interact with the agent through a chat interface similar your customers use, and save the result as a test case.

 * **Manual and AI-assisted** - Create tests by writing your own questions and expected answers, or let the AI Copilot generate realistic multi-turn conversations automatically.
-The Copilot can run a full conversation on autopilot, simulate specific customer personas (confused, tech-savvy, frustrated), focus on topics you choose (billing, loans, account inquiries), and work in multiple languages.
+The Copilot can run a full conversation on autopilot, simulate specific customer personas (confused, tech-savvy, frustrated), and focus on topics you choose (billing, loans, account inquiries).

 * **Multi-turn conversations** - Tests support multiple question-answer turns, validating that the agent maintains context, handles follow-ups correctly, and provides consistent information across the conversation.